 What made the task difficult?

 Did your group solve any problems it encountered?

 Did your team misconstrue any parts of the message?

 What strategies did your team develop to help you communicate more successfully?

 How might your most successful strategies help you to communicate more effectively in the real-world?

-Butt Charades is one of those group activities that was inspired from the sometimes zany imagination of Mark Collard.
+Butt Charades is one of those group activities that was inspired by my sometimes zany imagination.
 This one actually works!